Link to Understanding Out-of-State Relocation in Minnesota Understanding Out-of-State Relocation in Minnesota

 If the court finds that the move is genuinely in the child’s best interests, it is more likely to grant the custodial parent’s request to relocate.

-Burden of Proof in Relocation Cases
+Link to Burden of Proof in Relocation Cases Burden of Proof in Relocation Cases

 Recent legal changes in Minnesota place the burden of proof on the custodial parent seeking to relocate.
 Previously, the non-custodial parent had to prove that the move was not in the child’s best interest.
 Now, the custodial parent must demonstrate that the move benefits the child and outweighs any negative effects.